wetryingtodorock/getblock-docs/en/rpc-service/arb/ws/arbitrum_eth_getTransactionByHash.md

 ---
-title: arbitrum:eth_getTransactionByHash \[WebSocket\]
+title: arbitrum:eth_getTransactionByHash - Arbitrum
-description: Returns the information about a transaction requested by transactionhash.
+description: Example code for the arbitrum:eth_getTransactionByHash ws method. Сomplete guide on how to use arbitrum:eth_getTransactionByHash ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters